hust-arms/auv_controller/README.md

 ## auv_controller
-auv_controller is a ROS package which implements a common slide controller for AUVs with abstract dynamic model settings (in developping).
+auv_controller is a ROS package which implement a common slide controller for AUV with dynamic model.